danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, D
+- [teamhanko/hanko](https://github.com/teamhanko/hanko) - Open authentication and user management for the passkey era
+- [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
+Whether it's a community forum, help center, or knowledge management platform, you can always count on Answer.
+- [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 - [amplication/amplication](https://github.com/amplication/amplication) - 🇮🇱 Stand with Israel 🇮🇱   Open-source backend development platform.
 Build production-ready services without wasting time on repetitive coding.
 - [hedgedoc/hedgedoc](https://github.com/hedgedoc/hedgedoc) - HedgeDoc - Ideas grow better together
 - [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.